 Talks slots are 30 minutes long with no Q&A after.
 If you want to answer questions, let the attendees know in your talk that you will be available during or after the conference to talk.
 Q&A sessions can often devolve into one lone brave (or loud) person asking about a topic the speaker isn’t comfortable discussing or that the rest of the attendees are not interested in, so we’ll be skipping them.

 You can submit as many proposals as you want, and you can edit them until the CFP closes.
 We promise not to peek.
 Of course if you buy a ticket and later get accepted to speak we will reimburse you the ticket price.

-A good proposal serves two purposes.
-It demonstrates you have a story the attendees will want to hear, and it shows that you can present this story in an engaging and exciting fashion.
-To show that, we want three pieces of information.
+A good proposal does two things: shows you have a story the attendees will want to hear, and shows that you can present this story in an engaging and exciting fashion.
+We ask for three pieces of information.